 As part of my role as Attendance Officer I am available every morning on the school playground or in the main reception to speak to parents/carers regarding concerns about their child’s attendance.

 Attendance is of key importance to a child’s learning and development.
 I will be working closely with the Educational Welfare Officer to improve this.
-In September 2013 we adopted a big focus on attendance and have already seen an improvement, but there is however room for more, with all our efforts and commitments I am confident that we will be able to rapidly improve attendance and punctuality here at Milefield and sustain it in the future.
-We also introduced Get To School Gary onto our team , he regularly visits school and interacts with the children, he is present at the end of every term to present children who have achieved 100% attendance with their certificates and prizes.
-If you require any advice or guidance please feel free to ask and I will do my best to assist.
+In September 2020 we adopted a big focus on attendance and have already seen an improvement, but there is however room for more, with all our efforts and commitments I am confident that we will be able to rapidly improve attendance and punctuality here at Milefield and sustain it in the future.
+If you require any advice or guidance please feel free to ask and I will do my best to assist you.

 Why is Regular School Attendance so Important?

 Milefield Primary School works closely with children and parents in connection with attendance so that each child can achieve their full potential.

 By law, all children of compulsory school age (5 to 16) must receive a suitable full-time education.
 Once your child is registered at school, you are legally responsible for making sure that they attend regularly.